Bedford VAL: In popular culture

 The Bedford VAL gained recognition through its use in the film The Italian Job.
 The bodywork of this vehicle was a Harrington Legionnaire, 'ALR 453B', new in April 1964 to Batten.
-After modification for the film, the coach went back into coaching, being scrapped in 1990.
+After modification for the film, the coach went back into coaching, and was scrapped in 1990.

 A Plaxton-bodied example, 'URO 913E', featured in the 1967 Beatles film Magical Mystery Tour.
 This coach was new to Fox, Hayes, in 1967.
 In the film, the coach was raced around RAF West Malling by Ringo Starr himself against sports cars and other modes of transport, driven by other tourists.
 Ringo won the race with the VAL in the end.

 Bus tour of Liverpool

 A bus tour of Liverpool, marketed as the Magical Mystery Tour, has operated since 1983.
 The tour visits places associated with the Beatles, such as childhood homes, Strawberry Field and Penny Lane.
-The tour was originally operated by a Bedford VAL coach as in the film, but more modern vehicles are now used.
+The tour originally used a Bedford VAL coach as in the film, but more modern vehicles are now used.
 A Bedford Plaxton Val, originally DOE111K, was used, previously owned by Smiths Imperial Coaches then Watsonians.